 Maximize homes for all!

 Build more than the BART TOD minimum of 75 units/acre.
 Having 1,000 homes* should be on the table

 Density enables vibrant street life and increased bus frequency

-We don't want a 100% market rate development, but market rate units will help pay for things we want like a nice greenway and lots of affordable homes
+We don't want a 100% market rate development (and that won't happen anyway per the MOU), but market rate units will help pay for things we want like a nice greenway and lots of affordable homes

 Ensure equitable development

-Variety of sizes in apartment homes: studios and family-sized units
+A variety of sizes in apartment homes: studios as well as family-sized units

 We think the number of affordable units is more important than the percentage.
 Climate change, homelessness, and housing affordability are urgent issues and we can't wait 10-20 years for funding to be found for a large amount of subsidized housing.